 If you decide to enjoy hanami in Japan, just remember not to touch/pull/pick the cherry blossoms and take your garbage with you.

 Where is the best place to see cherry blossoms?

 From Hokkaido (the northernmost prefecture) to Okinawa (the southernmost prefecture) in Japan, there are many great spots to see cherry blossoms.
 Here is the list of beautiful hanami spots throughout Japan!

 Sakura viewing in Tokyo

-Now that you know the expected dates, you can start planning which locations you would like to visit.
-If you want to see as many cherry blossom spots but want to stay in Tokyo, it is worth to check these top 5 best cherry blossom locations in Tokyo.
+You might think there are not many nature spots, thus less sakura viewing spots in big cities like Tokyo, but that is wrong.
+If you want to see as many cherry blossom spots but want to stay in Tokyo, it is worth checking these top 5 best cherry blossom locations in Tokyo.

 - Meguro River (目黒川)

 One of the most popular spots for cherry blossom viewing in Japan is the Meguro River, which features over 800 cherry trees lining along its river bank.
-Especially the area of Nakameguro is a popular spot.
+The area of Nakameguro is a popular spot.